 Major props to the special effects houses that worked on this film.
 They show us wonders we’ve never seen before, an impressive display of imagination.

-A few hours after having seen it, I don’t feel I have nearly the perspective to take it all in—enraptured by the astonishing beauty yet questioning the places where it feels as hollow as a skull’s empty eyesocket.
+A few hours after having seen it, I don’t feel I have nearly the perspective to take it all in—enraptured by the astonishing beauty yet questioning the places where it feels like something’s missing, like a skull’s empty eyesocket.
 But there’ll be another screening, and this time not in 3D, which is totally pointless here.
 IMAX was invented for a film like this, and I want to spend more time in this grim but beautiful world, and that’s saying something for a picture more than two-and-a-half hours long.